flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180520-18-06-17-immigration-and-children-at-border.md

     > Senator Susan Collins (R, ME), Twitter, June 17, 2018
   card_citation: ''
 card_6:
   card_text: "> “.@SenatorCollins There is no policy to separate those seeking asylum at a port of entry. @DHSgov still has a responsibility, however, to ensure the minor is not in danger or being trafficked.
-We will not look the other way.”\n> \n> Tyler Houltona\x0F, Dep't of Homeland Security spokesman, Twitter, June 17, 2018"
+We will not look the other way.”n> n> Tyler Houltonax0F, Dep't of Homeland Security spokesman, Twitter, June 17, 2018"
   card_citation: ''
 card_10:
   card_text: >-